-Past projects include the CD Roundabout with his jazz piano trio, released on Roverbird Recordings.
+An accomplished jazz pianist, he released the album Roundabout with his jazz piano trio to critical acclaim.
 About the CD, Jim Santella of Jazz Improv magazine proclaimed it a “stellar session” and that Ramchandran “delivers the music effortlessly.”
 Jerry D’Souza of All About Jazz wrote that “there are a lot of good things going on here” and that it was “time to sit up and take notice of this trio.”
 Jason Bivins of Cadence magazine described Ramchandran as “a young player bubbling with energy, whose largely lyrical ideas seem perfectly suited to his colleagues’ freedoms.”

-He is currently pursuing doctoral studies in music composition at Rutgers University.
-He received a Master of Arts degree in composition from the University of California at Santa Barbara and he studied music and English at Colgate University.
+He is currently a doctoral candidate in music composition at Rutgers University.
+He received a Master of Arts degree in composition from the University of California at Santa Barbara and he studied Music and English at Colgate University.
 Current research interests include jazz and popular music, human/computer interaction, music and narrative, film music, schema theory, the music of Olivier Messiaen and Schenkerian analysis.
-He is active as an educator, having led classes at both institutions where he pursued post graduate studies.
-He also maintains a private studio where he teaches piano to students of all ages and abilities.view c.v.
+He is active as an educator, having led classes at both institutions where he pursued graduate studies.
+He has also maintained a private studio where he teaches piano to students of all ages and abilities.view c.v.